kem1101231/Project_SMO_Inventory/readme.txt

                 host = 'your db server ip address' dbname = 'your db name'

-                for the database name, the database will be created is it doesnt curently exist
+                for the database name, the database will be created if it doesnt curently exist

       App_directory/Project_SMO_Inventory/Project_SMO_Inventory/settings.py
       find the commented line "Configure database connection here"